cilium/cilium/Documentation/network/standalone.rst

 supports IPIP and IP6IP6 encapsulation for DSR such that it can be used as a `drop-in replacement <https://cilium.io/blog/2022/04/12/cilium-standalone-L4LB-XDP/>`_ for existing setups relying on netfilter/IPVS or dedicated hardware load-balancers with IPIP encapsulation support.

-While the SNAT mode is the most straight forward mode to configure and run and there are no underlying constraints on the network, the DSR mode might have limitations with regards to the underlying fabric when run off-prem in cloud provider networks.
+For all its benefits, be aware that the DSR mode might have limitations with regards to the underlying fabric when run off-prem in cloud provider networks.
+The SNAT mode remains the most straightforward mode to configure and run and benefits from not requiring any constraints on the network.

 The original Quick-Start example has been slightly modified to run in DSR mode: